-The number of H-1B visas is already about double what Fred claims it is.
+Double or triple the number of foreigners given H-1B visas to work in America.
+We need more highly educated and skilled workers from abroad, but only 65,000 H-1B visas are handed out annually.The number of H-1B visas is already about double what Fred claims it is.
 The last reported figures under the current law for new H-1B visas were 116,927 in FY 2005 and 130,497 in FY 2004.
 So Fred, are we supposed to double or triple the 65,000 figure or the 116,927 figure?

 Fred goes on to tell us,

 This causes two problems: Jobs requiring special skill or training go unfilled, and those who might fill them migrate to other countries, which become more competitive at America`s expense.Computer workers account for nearly the majority of H-1B visas.
 Between 1999 and 2005 employment for U.S. workers grew by 332,660.
 Over that same time period the U.S. approved 330,524 new H-1B visas for computer workers.
 In the last reported year (2005), the U.S. approved 47,282 H-1B visas for computer workers yet employment for computer workers only grew by 19,950 that year.
 Apparently Fred is telling us that unless we import 2 or 3 H-1B computer workers for every computer job created in the country we are going to have unfilled jobs.